Tourists frustrated as Eiffel Tower closes in peak season

 Photo: Michel Euler, AP

-PARIS (AP) — Visitors descending upon the Eiffel Tower at the peak of the August tourist season are voicing frustration that the beloved Paris monument is closed.
+PARIS (AP) — The August sun sparkles on the Seine River beyond the imposing Eiffel Tower.

+But the many visitors who descended on the beloved Paris monument Thursday at the peak of the summer tourist season had their hopes of climbing it thwarted.

-Since Wednesday, Eiffel Tower workers have been on strike over a new visitor access policy, which they say is responsible for inordinately long queues.
+Since Wednesday, Eiffel Tower workers have been on strike over the landmark's new visitor access policy, which they say is responsible for inordinately long queues.

+Yet for many visitors whose stay is limited, long queues are better than no access at all.

+German tourist Nico Schulze Bilk, who had planned his visit to Paris eight months ago, voiced frustration.

-Caroline Brawand of Switzerland, who had planned to share the magical view from the Eiffel Tower with her daughter, felt "very let down."
+Caroline Brawand, who was visiting with her family from Switzerland, had planned to share the magical view with her daughter for the first time.

+"We are very let down, because we booked one month in advance to go up to the last floor of the Eiffel Tower," she said.
+"At the same time we understand the employees who explained to us the state of the queues."